MaheenKhalid11/Matrix-Processing-Engine/README.md

 A detailed, cross-linked documentation set — system overview, the DSPFP32 primitive, and a dedicated architecture + linkage document for every level (VPU, MPU, Group, MPE) plus the shared memory primitives — is maintained alongside this project.
-If you're setting this repo up on GitHub, add those docs under a `docs/` folder at the repo root and they'll cross-link correctly using relative paths back into `memory_and_vpu.srcs/sources_1/new/`.

 ## License

 No license file is currently included in this repository.
+Add one (e.g. `LICENSE`) before treating this as open source.